Read Chapter 26 “We Are So Close”

 – “But…” — Maggie wanted to say that the Corporate Army promised safe crossing, so they still had time.
 In Ecotopia promise is a binding contract.
 But she quickly remembered that in the Old World a promise means very little.
 Patrick was understandably anxious, knowing what the army was capable of.

 The crossing was everything but easy.
 Maggie was certain that the Corporate Government (the army officials never made any decisions without approval) allowed them to cross in hope that the sea would swallow them if the Corporate Aircraft couldn’t hunt them down.
 Patrick was leading the way, the kids walked right behind him and Maggie covered the back.
 Manoeuvring between bodies, bricks and bits of rusty equipment were challenging for them all.
 Josephine was exhausted but didn’t dare to say a word.
-The burden of responsibility was lying heavily on her.
+Besides, the burden of guilt was lying heavily on her.

 Only a few minutes into the crossing the crumbling old bridge broke in front of their eyes leaving a huge gap between both ends.